Entitlements following a work-related death

 Employee of a self-insured licensee

-If the employee worked for an organisation which is a self-insured licensee, a staff member in the organisation or a third-party provider manages the claim.
+If the employee worked for an organisation which is a self-insured licensee, such as Telstra or Australia Post, a staff member in the organisation or a third-party provider manages the claim.
 Speak with the human resources team in the organisation for more information.

 After we receive your claim